 What is Statistical Modeling?

-We can apply this data to build a statistical model that forecasts the number of people who would use the railway route depending on the time of day, day of the week, and weather conditions.
-This model can then be used to anticipate future passenger numbers and make resource allocation choices, such as adding additional trains during rush hour or giving specials during severe weather.
+From this evidence, we can develop a statistical model that can predict the number of passengers that travel through a railway route at a specific time of day, a specific day of the week, and under given weather conditions.
+Then, this model can be used to make predictions about future train rides and to design resource allocation plans, such as adding additional trains during rush hour or giving specials during severe weather.

 Types of Statistical Models